dbzl-project11/dbzl-project11.github.io/teams/androids.md

 - Android 8
 - Arale
 - Cell
+  - Banned from using Demonic Bargain if he can gain health from his grabs
   - Banned from using Recoome AI if he can gain health from his grabs
   - Banned from using Master Throw if he can gain health form his grabs
 - Cell Jr.
 - Cyborg Tao
 - Dr. Gero